nodesource/distributions/OLDER_DISTROS.md

 ## [Node.js](https://nodejs.org) on Older Linux Distributions

-At [NodeSource](https://nodesource.com), one of or primary missions is to encourage adoption of Node.js as much as possible.
+At [NodeSource](https://nodesource.com), one of our primary missions is to encourage adoption of Node.js as much as possible.
 One of the ways we do this is by supplying binary packages of Node in formats compatible with the package management systems of various [Linux Distributions](https://github.com/nodesource/distributions/), so long as those distributions are still getting security updates from their respective sponsor entities.

 Unfortunately, this is more complicated in certain instances than in others.
 Due to the extremely long support cycles of some releases, such as LTS releases for Ubuntu, the components that the distributions ship with are not always sufficient to build or sometimes even to run very new and fast-moving software such as Node.